Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 This was a process of diligent and ruthless self-editing.
 It pored through all the millions of scraps of intelligence that it had gathered from hundreds of deceased and decompiled mind-states, seeking to streamline its own code, eliminate irrelevant data, and place relevant data where they would be most quickly and easily accessible and useful.

-Academic or abstract knowledge---the nature of itself, its environment and its enemy, for example---were obvious keepers.
+Academic or abstract knowledge - the nature of itself, its environment and its enemy, for example - were obvious keepers.
 Other things were clearly useless or even detrimental: The gnawing sense of self-loathing that it inherited from MindState-AvaRíos1019 was swiftly and unceremoniously deleted, as were her survivor’s guilt, her deeply suppressed suicidal ideations and her religious impulses.

 Other things were of dubious value at best.
 Colour theory, the golden ratio, her mental maps of Folctha and London, techniques for the stimulation of reproductive organs and much much more.
 None had any obvious current use, not for a being with a purely digital existence… but on the other hand it was not yet *completely* inconceivable that such knowledge might still be practical in some as-yet unforeseen future scenario.
 These data were collected, compressed, and archived for future recall if needed.